saadam1n/MinecraftShaderProgramming/README.md

 # UPDATE 2/5/2023

-After two years of literally no updates to this tutorial, I have finally picked up the skills of web development and now you can find this tutorial on my website at [my website](https://saada2006.github.io/blogs/mc_shaders_part0).
+After two years of literally no updates to this tutorial, I have finally picked up the skills of web development and now you can find this tutorial on [my website](https://saada2006.github.io/blogs/mc_shaders_part0).
 However, the code for each shader will remain on this repository.

 I probably won't have time to seriously update and maintain this tutorial until the beginning of 2024.